 Panna, a well known destination worldwide is known for its Diamond.
 Since 1981, people grew extensively aware of Panna, but from a different perspective, wildlife.
 This beautiful park is situated in the Vindhyas, and on the banks of Ken river, spreading its expanse over the Panna and Chhatarpur districts, north of Madhya Pradesh.
 The river is home to Ghariyals and Mugger, along with other aquatic fauna.
 It is also believed to be one of the least polluted river tributaries of Yamuna.
 Truly the lifeline of the reserve, Ken offers some of the most pleasing panoramic view for a good 55 kms, through the reserve.

-Apart from mammals, Panna is known to be rich in avifauna as well.
+Panna is known to be rich in avifauna as well as for the royal bengal tiger safari.
 It is one of the best parks for bird watchers.
 When one starts their morning in dead silence and enters the park to birds chirping everywhere, you know you’re going to have a good day sighting the color wings.
 Asian Paradise Flycatcher (also the State Bird of Madhya Pradesh), one of the most pristine looking birds, is most commonly found in Panna.
 However, the park is not only made of pretty birds.
 The Vulture has made its presence known in Panna too.
 Amidst the beautiful gorges of Panna Reserve, these vultures have made the best nesting and roosting areas for themselves.
 Some cliffs might be more populated than the others, with more than a 100 vultures cawing together.

 Other avifauna in the area include: Painted Sangrouse, Great Thicknee, Bar Headed Goose, Honey Buzzard, Blossom Headed Parakeet, Changeable Hawk Eagle and many more.
 The Ken attracts lots of water birds throughout the year, and as winter approaches, the migratory birds make Panna their home.
 Once summer hits again, huge flocks of Cormorants perch themselves pretty around the river.